JamesKyburz/dynamodb-logs/README.md

 examples contain either Node.js or Python examples.

+DynamoDB write triggers

 ![DynamoDB table(dynamodb-logs) writes][writes]

+EventBridge reads

+![EventBridge DynamoDB table (dynamodb-logs) reads][reads]

 ### why?

 I previously built [level-eventstore] and wanted the same benefits of append only logs, but using serverless.

-By using DynamoDB with [Dynamodb Streams] we can build append only logs.
+By using DynamoDB with [DynamoDB Streams] we can build append only logs.

-Although we cannot implement a strict append only log, we can order log items by when they are written.
+Although we cannot implement a strict append only log we can order log items by when they are written.

-Using a either a [Universally Unique Lexicographically Sortable Identifier] or a [monotic] value to preserve the item order when reading from DynamoDB.
+By using a either a [Universally Unique Lexicographically Sortable Identifier] or a [monotic] value (at item level) we can preserve the item order when reading from DynamoDB.

 - Logs are saved in DynamoDB.
 - Publish / Subscribe changes using [EventBridge].